jderik-student/IS601-midterm/README.md

 The Factory Method design pattern provides an interface for creating objects in a superclass.

 I implemented the FactoryMethod design pattern in the Calculation class by creating a static method to create a new instance of the Calculation object with different operands and operations.
 This allowed for increased flexibility and structure in the project by allowing for a specific interface to create Calculations with different operations.
+This also helps to ensure that Calculations are created correctly as the create method will need to be called with the required parameters.

 ![screenshot of code snippet in calculation.py](/screenshots/factory_method.png)